 There is now an increased mathematical requirement in this course.

 Question papers are targeted at either foundation or higher tiers.

 THE RANGE OF SCIENCE GCSES AVAILABLE

 Most students in Years 10 and 11 will study 9 periods of science a fortnight.
 The majority of students will complete a course in Combined Science (GCSE 9-1) which leads to 2 GCSEs.
 Alternatively, more able students who attain a specific level for their end of KS3 Science and Mathematics Tests may opt to spend a further 5 periods per fortnight following a two year course in the separate (triple) sciences (Biology, Chemistry and Physics) as a ‘Guided Choice’.
 This will result in attaining 3 GCSEs.

 The most appropriate programme for the majority of students will comprise of the Combined Science (9-1).
 This choice is also adequate preparation for those students who may decide to study one or more Science A levels provided they attain the appropriate level.

 For students who enjoy science and are likely to pursue science ‘A’ levels, studying the separate sciences will provide further opportunities to develop their interest and enthusiasm for science as well as furnish them with additional knowledge, understanding and skills that will prepare them for the study of science at ‘A’ level.

 For further details regarding Combined Science (GCSE 9-1) or Separate Sciences see: www.edexcel.com

-If you require further information about any of the options available please contact Mrs Hillman or any other member of the Science Learning Area.
+For further details of the course see Dr Finn, Leader of Science, or any other member of the Science Learning Area.